Get your free Bag more 9s tote today

 What modern, agentic RCA looks like:

 • Topology-aware correlation: Service and data dependency graphs remain current.
 When a signal crosses a threshold, the investigation view highlights the most likely upstream causes and downstream effects.
 It brings the right logs, traces, and metrics into focus without a manual search.
+This is the foundation for alert investigations with AI agents, where related signals are grouped, likely upstream causes are ranked, and responders get evidence without manually searching every dashboard.

 • Change intelligence at incident time: Every deploy, configuration edit, feature flag transition, secret rotation, and data migration is indexed with timestamps and ownership.
 When symptoms begin, the system proposes ranked changes in the relevant time window, which speeds change analysis and shortens the path to the identified root cause.